sushantoroy-stat/STAT5101_Advanced_Multivariate_Technique/README.md

 4. Sort eigenvalues in descending order — higher eigenvalue → more variance explained.
 5. Select top k eigenvectors to form new feature space (k < original number of features).
 6. Transform original data into this reduced feature space.
+---
+# 📊 Project Interpretation – Principal Component Analysis (PCA)

+This project demonstrates the application of **Principal Component Analysis (PCA)** for dimensionality reduction and classification using a small dataset containing **Height, Weight, Age, and Gender**.

+## Data Overview
+- Dataset: **10 records** with no missing values.
+- No outliers detected in **Height**, **Weight**, or **Age**, confirmed using both a **boxplot** and the **IQR method**.

+## Data Preprocessing
+- Features were **standardized** to ensure equal scaling before applying PCA.
+- PCA reduced **3 original features** to **2 principal components**, retaining most of the variance.

+---

+## Model Building & Evaluation
+- **Logistic Regression** was trained on the PCA-transformed dataset.
+- Achieved **100% accuracy** on the test set:
+  - ✅ 2 Female instances (True Positives)
+  - ✅ 1 Male instance (True Negative)
+- **Confusion Matrix:** No false positives or false negatives → perfect **precision**, **recall**, and **accuracy**.
+> ⚠️ Note: High accuracy is due to the small dataset size and may not generalize to larger datasets.

+---

+## Visualization Insights
+- **Before PCA:** Original standardized features showed strong correlations → redundancy in information.
+- **After PCA:** Data rotated into uncorrelated principal components → simplified structure while retaining essential patterns.

+---

+## Key Takeaways
+- PCA successfully reduced redundancy and captured key variance patterns.
+- Standardization was crucial to avoid bias toward large-scale variables.
+- Logistic Regression performed flawlessly on the reduced dataset, but validation on larger data is recommended.

+---

 - ## L2 Canonical Correlation Analysis (CCA)
 # Canonical Correlation Analysis (CCA) – Psychological & Academic Variables